 Both will improve and stabilise the range of motion of your joints and muscles.
-They will also improve your posture and body awareness, reducing pains and imbalances at the same time.
+They will also improve your posture and proprioception, reducing pains and imbalances at the same time.

 In Calisthenics being mobile and able to move freely, will allow you to maximise your progress in anything you do.
 Whether it is increasing the size of your muscles, your strength or developing skills like the handstand, planche, front lever, back lever, dragon flag or human flag.